SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 ```

 ## Examples
 Now for the fun part - example code!
+What's so much fun about example code?
+Because you can steal it and re-use it, of course!

 A note about the pin numbers - we use the PORT_Pxn notation to refer to pins; when I mention in the comments the pin number, that is an Arduino (logical) pin number, not a physical pin number (generally, this documentation does not refer to physical pin numbers except on the pinout charts).
 Because the mappings of peripherals to pins by the port and pin within the port is constant across the non-8-pin parts, this means the examples (except the one for 8-pin parts) will all work on all 14, 20, and 24-pin parts - and neither the mapping nor timer has changed between the 0-series and 2-series (okay, the timer's EVCTRL register was expanded on the 2-series and it can take a second event now and it can use all event generators because the weird event system of the 0/1-series was replaced with a normal one, but that's way beyond the scope of this document).